awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch_Synthetics_Canaries_WritingCanary_Nodejs.md

 };
 ```

 Next, we'll expand the script to use Synthetics logging and make a call using the AWS SDK\.
-For demonstration purposes, this script will create a Amazon DynamoDB client and make a call to the DynamoDB listTables API\.
+For demonstration purposes, this script will create an Amazon DynamoDB client and make a call to the DynamoDB listTables API\.
 It logs the response to the request and logs either pass or fail depending on whether the request was successful\.

-If you have more than a single `.js` file or you have a dependency that your script depends on, you can bundle them all into a single ZIP file that contains the folder structure `nodejs/node_modules/myCanaryFilename.js file and other folders and files`\.

-Be sure to set your canary’s script entry point as `myCanaryFilename.handler` to match the file name of your script’s entry point\.

 ```
 const log = require('SyntheticsLogger');